MicrosoftDocs/powerbi-docs/powerbi-docs/includes/powerbi-service-create-app-workspace.md

 7. Select **Save**.

 Power BI creates the workspace and opens it.
 It appears in the list of workspaces you’re a member of.
-Because you’re an admin, you can select the ellipsis (…) to go back and make changes to it, adding new members or changing their permissions.
+Because you’re an admin, you can select the **More options** (...) to go back and make changes to it, adding new members or changing their permissions.

 ![Edit workspace](media/powerbi-service-create-app-workspace/power-bi-workspace-old-settings.png)